marvinlabs/customer-area/readme.txt

 * New: plugin requires PHP 5.6 minimum
 * New: plugin requires WordPress 4.7 minimum
 * New: improved profile page - allow grouping of profile fields
+* New: show download progress on download all button for private files
+* Fix: download all button was not working in recent versions of Chrome
 * Fix: use get_user_locale instead of get_locale

 **Add-on changes**